How To Optimise Header Tags for SEO

 2. Provide the site or resource where you’re likely to find the answer to your question

-Voice search is used more often these days for simple informational queries such as “How high is Mount Everest?” or “Will it rain tomorrow?” as well as Navigational queries such as “Pizza Joints near me”, or “Navigate to the Ikea Store in…” because it’s so convenient.
+Voice search is used more often these days for simple informational queries such as “How high is Mount Everest?” as well as hyper local search queries such as “pizza joints near me”, or “navigate to the Ikea Store in…”.

-Some of the best practices to optimise your content for voice search queries include:
+Some ways to optimise your header tags for voice search queries:

-• Spending time researching the top keywords that potential visitors use in their conversational queries related to your industry, products and services
+• Researching the top keywords that potential visitors use in their conversational queries related to your industry and products

-• Targeting long-tail keyword phrases – especially questions – that your visitors are most likely to use
+• Targeting long-tail keyword phrases – especially questions, and answering those questions

-• Updating your profile on Google Business to capture higher local searches
+• Update and Optimise your Brand’s Google Business Profile to capture hyper local searches

 What is the Ideal Heading Tag Structure for Ecommerce Sites?